How Does House Arrest Work in Pennsylvania?

 Contact a Dependable Defense Attorney in Pennsylvania

 Every case is different, and the penalties depend on the severity of the crime and the number of prior offenses.
 Talk with one of our reliable defense attorneys at Rubin, Glickman, Steinberg & Gifford to see how you can qualify for house arrest.
+House arrest can be part of a probation program with restrictive conditions.
 With over 65 years of representing clients around the Pennsylvania area, we are proud to dedicate our resources and knowledge to those within the community.

 Call (215) 822-7575 or fill out our contact form for more information about how our team can assist you.